panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 ## 6. Conclusion

 TDZ is an important concept that affects the availability of `const`, `let`, and `class` statements.
-Its idea is simple: first declare, then use.
+It doesn't allow to use the variable before the declaration.

 Contrary, `var` variables inherit an older behavior when you can use the variable even before the declaration.
 You should avoid doing that.